-Prerequisites: FAS 1001, FAS 3001, or instructor permission
+Prerequisites: FAS 1001

 Visual Merchandising is a requirement for fashion merchandising students.
 It is an elective course for fashion design students.
 The focus of this course is the presentation of fashion goods, including apparel, accessories, and home fashions.
 Student will learn how to use fixtures, mannequins, signage, lighting, and props.
 Use of visual display as it contributes to promotion will be emphasized.
 Students will develop an on-line library of design inspirations and/or resources.